lorensen/VTKExamples/src/Cxx/Images/ResizeImage.md

 ImageResize maintains the physical size of the image.

+!!! note
-'''NOTE:''' This example was inspired by a question asked by ''Qiang Wang''.
+    This example was inspired by a question asked by *Qiang Wang*.